alx-sch/42_born2beroot/README.md

 - **User and Group Management:** Manage users and groups through sudoers configuration for controlled access and privileges.
 - **Security Measures:** Implement robust security protocols, covering SSH configuration, root access restriction, UFW setup, and a stringent password policy.
 - **System Monitoring Script:** Develop a monitoring.sh bash script to provide regular system information updates on all terminals at predefined intervals.
-- **WordPress Website Setup :** Host a WordPress website using lighttpd, MariaDB, and PHP.
+- **WordPress Website Setup:** Host a WordPress website using lighttpd, MariaDB, and PHP.

 ## Guides Used
 I used the following guides, acknowledging certain limitations as highlighted in the sections below: